-- 5. Let's see if that finding holds true across different stores.
+- 5. Let us see if that finding holds true across different stores.
 To do so, we add another dimension, which creates a crossjoin.
 Analytic views make creating a crossjoin easy. - a.
-Select m, make STORE a row, and select All Stores> USA > CA (for instructions on adding a dimension, refer to 3.3.2, "Cube Configuration," on page 26).
+Select II, make STORE a row, and select All Stores> USA > CA (for instructions on adding a dimension, refer to Cube Configuration).
 Adding the STORE dimension to rows allows you to see the breakdown within the store as well as across different stores with respect to certain products (if we wanted to compare different products across stores, we would make PRODUCTS a row instead of STORES).